-Additional instructions for selected online resources:
+Instructions for direct export from selected online resources:

-If you are using Desktop@UCL you may find that the default application set to open particular file types will cause files to open in other reference management packages, e.g. Zotero.
+If you are using Desktop@UCL you may find that the default application that is set to open particular file types will cause files to open in other reference management packages, e.g. Zotero.
 There are a number of alternative ways to resolve this:

 The maximum number of article citations that can be exported from a single search is 20,000.
 If your search has more results, limit your results by date to reduce the size of your search to sets containing less than 20,000 citations.

 A citation for the majority of records in the Cochrane Library can be exported by using the options in the right hand menu.